 As outlined above, the analysis indicates that the total economic benefits associated with full-time students are roughly equally shared between students and the public purse (see Figure 11).
-In contrast, while again displaying the same variation as the net graduate premium, the estimated net public purse benefits for part-time students tend to be larger than the corresponding net graduate premiums per student.
+In contrast, while again displaying the same variation as the net graduate premium, the estimated net public purse benefits for part-time students tend to be larger than the corresponding net graduate premiums per student30.

-&lt;sup>26 Again, see Section A2.3 for more information on the age of attainment and the 'age decay' function.
+26 Again, see Section A2.3 for more information on the age of attainment and the 'age decay' function.

-&lt;sup>27 See Section A2.2 for more information.
+27 See Section A2.2 for more information.

-&lt;sup>28 This point also results in male part-time HE Diploma students achieving a higher net benefit than comparable full-time students, particularly when considering students undertaking STEM subjects.
+28 This point also results in male part-time HE Diploma students achieving a higher net benefit than comparable full-time students, particularly when considering students undertaking STEM subjects.

-&lt;sup>29 See Section A2.1.1.
+29 See Section A2.1.1.

-&lt;sup>30 In addition to the differences in direct and indirect costs already discussed with respect to full-time students (see footnote 25), this is further driven by the relatively low level of public student support funding provided to students studying on a part-time basis (particularly the lack of part-time maintenance loans).
+30 In addition to the differences in direct and indirect costs already discussed with respect to full-time students (see footnote 25), this is further driven by the relatively low level of public student support funding provided to students studying on a part-time basis (particularly the lack of part-time maintenance loans).
 This results in a smaller transfer of student support between the public purse and students, and a larger gap between the net public purse benefit and the net graduate premium.